litmuschaos/litmus/CONTRIBUTING.md

 ### Ask Questions or Discuss Ideas
 - Join our community on [Slack](http://slack.litmuschaos.io) and post in **#litmus** for general questions or **#litmus-dev** for technical discussions.

+### Set Up Your Local Environment
+- Follow the [Local Setup Guide](SETUP.md) to configure your development environment for contributions.

 ### Report Issues or Propose Changes
 - Open a new [GitHub issue](https://github.com/litmuschaos/litmus/issues/new) describing your request, bug, or feature idea.
 - Check the [good-first-issues](https://github.com/litmuschaos/litmus/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) label for beginner-friendly contributions.